-The influence of external powers has influenced every aspect of the Andhra society.
-From music, dance, cuisine and literature, the foreign powers have left a mark of their own.
-This variety and diversity has helped the culture to become richer and more successful.
+The influence of external powers has influenced every aspect of Andhra society.
+From music, dance, cuisine, and literature, the foreign powers have left their mark.
+This variety and diversity have helped the culture to become richer and more successful.

 Different fields of art comprise the Culture of Andhra Pradesh.
-The rich cultural heritage of Andhra Pradesh is evident from the internationally renowned Carnatic music.
+The rich cultural heritage of Andhra Pradesh is evident in the internationally renowned Carnatic music.

 The region is home to some of the most popular classical musicians like Thyagaraja and Annamacharya.
-The state's popular form of dance, Kuchipudi showcases immense talent and creativity.
-This dance form had originated in 300 BC and since then it has been a great contribution to Indian classical dance.
+In addition, the state's popular form of dance, Kuchipudi, showcases immense talent and creativity.
+This dance form originated in 300 BC, and since then, it has been a great contribution to Indian classical dance.

-The local language of the region, Telegu is an extremely intense language and many compositions and poems have been written in this language.
+The local language of the region, Telugu, is an extremely intense language, and many compositions and poems have been written in this language.
 The nuances of the language highlight the depth of the language.
-Influenced by Sanskrit, Telegu is an exceptionally rich language.
+Influenced by Sanskrit, Telugu is an exceptionally rich language.

-The museums of Andhra like the Salar Jung Museum display a wide selection of sculptures, artifacts, paintings and ancient objects that were left behind by the different rulers of the region.
-The museums highlight the Buddhist, Muslim and Hindu influences on the region.
+The museums of Andhra, like the Salar Jung Museum, display a wide selection of sculptures, artifacts, paintings, and ancient objects that were left behind by the different rulers of the region.
+In addition, the museums highlight the Buddhist, Muslim, and Hindu influences on the region.

-The culture of Andhra Pradesh is an integral part of the rich cultural heritage of the country.
-The art and crafts of the region like Kalamkari, Bidri, the fabulous weaving of Gadwal and Venkatagiri, the exclusive metal ware, brass, stone and wood carving highlight the immense talent of the Andhra craftsmen.
+The culture and tradition of Andhra Pradesh is an integral part of the rich cultural heritage of the country.
+The art and crafts of the region like Kalamkari, Bidri, the fabulous weaving of Gadwal and Venkatagiri, and the exclusive metalware, brass, stone, and wood carving highlight the immense talent of the Andhra craftsmen.